tinmarino/try/speech.md

 You have the right to disobey, to do it your way, to think then exist!
 Fear does not avoid danger (neither does courage.
 But fear makes you weak, and courage makes you strong.)
 (Take your place among the brave ones.)
-Join the team fight against the universe and its mysteries.
+(Join the team fight against the universe and its mysteries.)

-Try to publish a failed investigation.

-Try to promote failure, you cannot fail at that.

-Try to:
-* Train
-* Trust
-* Share
-* Code
-* Plug
-* Push

-You may "know" that the resolution of Alma is limited by the diffraction of the synthetic aperture, the longer baseline.
+You may "know" that the resolution of Alma is limited by the longer baseline: the diffraction pattern of the synthetic aperture.
 Do you believe in this quantum limit in the continuous realm?
-Try to remember that what is not explicitly forbidden is allowed.
+Try to allow what is not explicitly forbidden.

+### Q/A

+MJ: Try to publish a fruitless investigation ...
+Tin:

+Tin: Try to promote failure ...
+MJ: You cannot fail at that!

+Mj: Try to practice and make perfect ...
+Tin: Perfection is the only objective quality metric

+### Last word

 Try to connect and, if you will, try not to try.

-(@MJ, I put more in README/Example)

 ## 5/ Conclusion: Tin 30s